 Michael is a mix engineer located in Nashville, TN.

 While attending Clemson University and Middle Tennessee State University both for Audio Engineering, I was able to intern at great studios in and around Nashville, TN.
 This included Vance Powell and Reid Shippen.
-Since then I have been fortunate to assist as many great studios working on everything from indie records to Dierks Bentley's upcoming (2018) release.

 I currently work out of three studios: